Why does the Solana Highlands apartment community need to be revitalized?

 Will it be more convenient for Solana Highlands residents to park on S. Nardo Avenue or on the property?

 Onsite parking for Solana Highlands will expand considerably, making it more convenient.
 Speciﬁcally, the units closest to S. Nardo Ave. will have more convenient access to garages than to street parking.
-Some of the garages will open directly into ﬁrst ﬂoor units or to the interior courtyard for second floor units.
-Additionally, the lowered pad elevation further deters residents from parking on the street.
+Some of the garages will open directly into ﬁrst ﬂoor units or onto the interior courtyard for second floor units.
+Additionally, the lowered pad elevation further discourages residents from parking on the street.

 Will anything special be done with the sidewalk or parking along S. Nardo Ave. to make it less convenient for Solana Highlands residents to park there?